Vikuuu/Vikuuu.github.io/_posts/2025-06-22-basic-inverted-index.md

 }
 ```

-We are firstly, initializing an `map`, that contains all the _english_ stopwords.
-Stopwords are words that themselves
+We are firstly, initializing an `map`, that contains all the _English_ stop words.
+Stop words are words that themselves
 do not add any meaning to a sentence for natural language processing.
 So we want to filter these words out, we
-wouldn't want to _index_ words that in of itself do not add any meaning to the document(let's save some precious space).
+wouldn't want to _index_ words that in and of itself do not add any meaning to the document(let's save some precious space).

 Then we **lemmetize** our word, now _lemmetization_ is the process of converting a word to its base form or grouping
-different inflected forms of a word so they can be analyzed as a single item i.e., words _good_, _best_, _better_ can
+different inflected forms of a word so they can be analyzed as a single item.
+Example words _good_, _best_, _better_ can
 be reduced to a single word _good_.
 By doing this we can index different word that would mean same thing using only a
 single word.